SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - Today our goal is to LEARNING_OBJECTIVE
+- I'm going to focus on the JavaScript ecosystem
+  - But the concepts will be applicable in other language environments
 - We're going to look at a five-ish front-end architectures
 - And the patterns that make them work
 - We'll look at examples of each architecture